There are many different campaign dimensions that you might get in contact with when using Funnel. Here are some of the important ones:

 GA campaign (native to Google Analytics)

-Ad campaign name (custom, no longer included by default in Funnel accounts)
+Ad campaign name (custom, no longer included by default in Funnel Workspaces)

-Ad campaign type (custom, no longer included by default in Funnel accounts)
+Ad campaign type (custom, no longer included by default in Funnel Workspaces)

 Each of these are described in more detail below.
 On top of this many data sources have a native campaign dimension.